Environmental Visa Sponsorship Jobs in Texas

 Which companies sponsor visas for environmental roles in Texas?

 Large energy and engineering firms are the most consistent sponsors.
 ExxonMobil and Chevron Phillips Chemical regularly sponsor environmental engineers and compliance specialists at their Gulf Coast facilities.
-Engineering consultancies like AECOM, Jacobs, and Arcadis also file H-1B petitions for environmental roles in Texas.
+Engineering consultancies like AECOM, Jacobs, and Arcadis also file H-1B visa petitions for environmental roles in Texas.
 Federal contractors supporting the EPA and Army Corps of Engineers in the state are another reliable source of sponsorship.

 Which visa types are most common for environmental roles in Texas?